GDjkhp/level-up-loser-python-branch/README.md

 * `-mistral` Mistral AI is a French company selling artificial intelligence products.
 * `-claude` Anthropic is an AI safety and research company that's working to build reliable, interpretable, and steerable AI systems.
 * `-cai` Character.ai is an American neural language model chatbot service that can generate human-like text responses and participate in contextual conversation.
+* `-horde` AI Horde is a crowdsourced distributed cluster of image generation workers and text generation workers.

 ## Games 🎲
 * `-aki (optional: category = [people/animals/objects] [language])` Play a guessing game of [Akinator](https://akinator.com).